Ruby MRI

 Yukihiro Matsumoto, the creator of Ruby.

 Matz's Ruby Interpreter or Ruby MRI (also called CRuby) is an implementation of the Ruby programming language named after Ruby creator Yukihiro Matsumoto ("Matz").
-Until the specification of the Ruby language in 2012, the MRI implementation was considered the de facto reference, especially since an independent attempt to create the specification (RubySpec) had failed.
+Until the specification of the Ruby language in 2012, the MRI implementation was considered the de facto reference.
 Starting with Ruby 1.9, and continuing with Ruby 2.x and above, the official Ruby interpreter has been YARV ("Yet Another Ruby VM").

 Ruby 1.8 is the last version that uses MRI.

 History

 Yukihiro Matsumoto ("Matz") started working on Ruby on February 24, 1993, and released it to the public in 1995.
 "Ruby" was named as a gemstone because of a joke within Matsumoto's circle of friends alluding to the name of the Perl programming language.

 The 1.8 branch has been maintained until June 2013, and 1.8.7 releases have been released since April 2008.
 This version provides bug fixes, but also many Ruby feature enhancements.

-The RubySpec project has independently created a large test suite that captures 1.8.6/1.8.7/1.9 behavior as a reference conformance tool.
+The RubySpec project (later renamed to "The Ruby Spec Suite") has independently created a large test suite that captures Ruby behavior as a reference conformance tool.
 Ruby MRI 1.9.2 passed over 99% of RubySpec., MRI Ruby 2.2 crashed on one of the tests.
-As a result of the limited uptake by the MRI developers, RubySpec project has been discontinued as of end of 2014.